kubeshop/testkube/docs/docs/test-types/executor-playwright.md

 To follow up with the results of the execution, you can either `watch` the execution while it is running or `get` the results of it after it is done, as seen in the commands printed out by the cli.

-### Check artifacts
+### Check Artifacts

-To get a list of the created artifact, use the following command:
+To get a list of the created artifacts, use the following command:

 ```bash
 $ testkube get artifact playwright-test-demo-1